 This Pie Crust with Vodka is one of the flakiest and most tender crusts you will find!
-It is perfect to use in any sweet or savory recipe that calls for a pie crust recipe.
+It is perfect to use in any sweet or savory recipe that calls for a pie crust.
 All you need are 7 simple ingredients – flour, salt, sugar, butter, vegetable shortening, water, and vodka!
 Read on to find out why Vodka is such an important part of getting a really flaky crust!

-Why Use Vodka
+Why Use Vodka in Pie Crust?

 Why use vodka?
 It makes an amazingly flaky and tender pie crust.
 That all has to do with the formation of gluten in your crust.
 Let me explain: